hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/819_a_preface.md

 soul whose words, living and burning, have cast such a spell for the last four hundred years over the hearts of myriads of men and women;
-whose influence today remains as strong as ever and is destined to endure for all time to come; before whose genius and Sâdhanâ (spiritual effort) hundred of crowned heads have bent down in reverence; and before whose matchless purity the jarring sects of Christendom, whose name is legion, have sunk their differences of centuries in common veneration to
+whose influence today remains as strong as ever and is destined to endure for all time to come; before whose genius and Sādhanā (spiritual effort) hundred of crowned heads have bent down in reverence; and before whose matchless purity the jarring sects of Christendom, whose name is legion, have sunk their differences of centuries in common veneration to